-Straw Rockets Activity (with Free Rocket Printable)
+Straw Rockets Activity for Kids (Free Rocket Printable)

 With just a few supplies, you can launch a paper rocket at home!
 This straw rocket activity is super fun for your aspiring astronauts and only takes a few minutes to make.